-Minneapolis moves to reopen intersection where George Floyd was killed amid complaints of violence
+Amid complaints of violence, Minneapolis moves to reopen intersection where George Floyd was killed

 “Make no doubt about it, yes, I’m putting folks on notice.
 We’re not going to tolerate folks feeling emboldened to harm and prey upon our community members,” Arradondo said.

-The debate about policing in Minneapolis has been emotional and often divisive, especially in the neighborhood surrounding 38th St. and Chicago Ave.
+The debate about policing in Minneapolis has been emotional and often divisive, especially in the neighborhood surrounding 38th Street and Chicago Avenue.
 Many residents reacted with dismay at what they considered a heavy-headed statement and a more aggressive tone by Arradondo.
 Meanwhile, the city — with much of its downtown boarded up, the courthouse surrounded by barricades and National Guard Humvees in the streets — is already tense with the prospect of a mistral or change of venue hanging over the trial of former Minneapolis police officer Derek Chauvin.

 “Chief Arradondo is using the tension around the Chauvin trial to threaten community members holding space at George Floyd Square with a hostile invasion,” Asma Nizami, an advocacy director with Reviving Sisterhood, a nonprofit organization dedicated to amplifying the voices of Muslim women, told The Washington Post.
 “To have police once again violate the space in which one of their own officers murdered George Floyd is unconscionable.”